ReactFinland/site/pages/blog/2021-07-21-rf21-schedule-highlights.md

 To give you some idea of what's to come, we'll cover themes like architecture, styling, content management, state machines, GraphQL, techniques, frameworks, documentation, accessibility, React Native, testing, scaling, specific techniques, and the future of work.
 It's within these themes where you'll find some specific demonstrations/talks.

-We'll discuss topics like xstate, how to make games, solid.js, hooks, web components, micro frontends, css-in-js, zero-runtime css-in-typescript, headless CMSs, state machines and statecharts, GraphQL automation, CDNs, Apollo Federation, delegation, Verdaccio, zero build pipelines, Aleph.js, Deno, SSR & SSG, documentation, low-hanging accessibility fruits, internationalization, the legal side of accessibility, screenshot testing, integration testing, micro animations, KISS for design systems, documenting your components, monorepos with Nx, video streaming, scaling branding and theming, security, the future of software development in Finland, and how to become a React developer.
+We'll discuss topics like xstate, how to make games, solid.js, hooks, web components, micro frontends, css-in-js, zero-runtime css-in-typescript, headless CMSs, state machines and statecharts, GraphQL automation, CDNs, Apollo Federation, delegation, Verdaccio, zero build pipelines, Aleph.js, Deno, SSR & SSG, documentation, low-hanging accessibility fruits, internationalization, the legal side of accessibility, screenshot testing, integration testing, micro animations, KISS for design systems, documenting your components, monorepos with Nx, video streaming, scaling branding and theming, security, the future of software development in Finland, inclusivity, and how to become a React developer.
 That's not to say we won't cover more topics than this but at least these topics are guaranteed.

 Given there's so much content, we don't expect you can follow all the content live.
 It's more about finding the sessions that make the most sense for you and perhaps participating in those.
 The short session length makes it easier to participate in the bits that are relevant for you.